collinstommy/tc-blog/content/blog/a-case-against-type-selectors/index.md

 </section>
 ```

-By moving to using classes and BEM notation:
+By moving to use classes and BEM notation:
 - I’m being more intentional in the styles that I apply to the elements
 - When reading my markup I can see where my elements are getting styles from
 - I can now search my code base for `__avatar`.
 I’m helping some other poor developer who has to deal with my code

-Another advantages is that my elements are styled like components.
+Another advantage is that my elements are styled like components.
 As they follow a BEM notation, moving these to reusable components is an easier task:
 ```jsx
 	const NewsItem = ({ heading, text, imageUrl }) => (<article>
 		<h2>{heading}</h2>